Lecture by dr. Irena Jadlovská – On the symmetry in sharp oscillation criteria for second-order functional differential equations

 Head of the Institute of Mathematics and Descriptive Geometry.

-LECTURE BY PROFESSOR MIHÁLY PITUK – CONDITIONAL LIPSCHITZ SHADOWING FOR ORDINARY DIFFERENTIAL EQUATIONS
+LECTURE BY PROFESSOR MIHÁLY PITUK – SHADOWING, HYERS-ULAM STABILITY AND HYPERBOLICITY FOR NONAUTONOMOUS LINEAR DELAY DIFFERENTIAL EQUATIONS

 BUT Faculty of Civil Engineering,